DallanQ/7_wonders_duel/Manual.md

 ## Science & Progress   (Page 12)

 There are 7 different scientific symbols in the game.
-> "An armillary sphere or celestial globe - a model of objects in the sky, often used in astronomy", "A set of scales, symbolizing justice, balance, or measurement", "A wooden writing tablet or slate, possibly with a stylus", "A mortar and pestle, tools used for grinding or mixing substances","
+>An armillary sphere or celestial globe - a model of objects in the sky,
+>A set of scales, symbolizing justice, balance, or measurement,
+>A wooden writing tablet or slate, possibly with a stylus,
+>A mortar and pestle, tools used for grinding or mixing substances,
-A drafting triangle or set square, used in technical drawing or geometry", "A quill pen and inkwell, traditional writing implements", "A wagon wheel or ship's wheel"
+>A drafting triangle or set square, used in technical drawing or geometry,
+>A quill pen and inkwell, traditional writing implements,
+>A wagon wheel or ship's wheel

 Each time you gather a pair of identical scientific symbols, you may immediately choose one of the Progress tokens on the game board.
 That token will be kept in your city until the end of the game.
 Clarification: the scientific symbols are found on the scientific Buildings (green cards) and on a Progress token.
 ### Scientific Supremacy (Page 12)